zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 ## Summary

 There are some clear relations between these archetypes.
+Both the
-Both the "single SSRC per RTP session" and the "multiple media types in one session" are cases which require full explicit signalling of the media stream relations.
+\"single SSRC per RTP session\" and the \"multiple media types in one session\" are cases which require full explicit signalling of the media stream relations.
 However, they operate on two different levels where the first primarily enables session level binding, and the second needs to do it all on SSRC level.
 From another perspective, the two solutions are the two extreme points when it comes to number of RTP sessions needed.

-The two other archetypes "Multiple SSRCs of the Same Media Type" and "Multiple Sessions for one Media Type" are examples of two other cases that first of all allows for some implicit mapping of the role or usage of the media streams based on which RTP session they appear in.
+The two other archetypes \"Multiple SSRCs of the Same Media Type\" and \"Multiple Sessions for one Media Type\" are examples of two other cases that first of all allows for some implicit mapping of the role or usage of the media streams based on which RTP session they appear in.
 It thus potentially allows for less signalling and in particular